asyml/ForteHealth/README.md

 the standard packages "flowing" on the pipeline.
 They are created by the reader, and then pass along the pipeline.

-Each processor, such as our `NegationContextAnalyzer`, interfaces directly with `DataPack`s and do not need to worry about the other part of the pipeline, making the engineering process more modular.
+Each processor, such as our `SpacyProcessor`, interfaces directly with `DataPack`s and do not need to worry about the other part of the pipeline, making the engineering process more modular.